Volcanic winter of 536

-The medieval scholar Michael McCormick wrote that 536 was the worst year in history to be alive: "It was the beginning of one of the worst periods to be alive, if not the worst year."
+Historian Michael McCormick has called the year 536 "the beginning of one of the worst periods to be alive, if not the worst year."

 Documentary evidence

-The Roman historian Procopius recorded in AD 536 in his report on the wars with the Vandals, "during this year a most dread portent took place.
+The Roman historian Procopius recorded in his AD 536 report on the wars with the Vandals: "during this year a most dread portent took place.
 For the sun gave forth its light without brightness... and it seemed exceedingly like the sun in eclipse, for the beams it shed were not clear".

 In 538, the Roman statesman Cassiodorus described the following to one of his subordinates in letter 25: